zer0cache/matic-docs/docs/avail/introduction/what-is-avail.md

 #### High Guarantee

-Avail provides a provable high level of guarantee that the data is available.
+Avail provides a provable, high-level of guarantee that data is available.
 Light clients can independendly verify availability in a constant number of queries, without downloading the entire block.